facebook twitter linkedin

 We live in challenging times and the increased stress is resulting in an alarming increase of violence in our society.
 It’s become more important than ever to build and nurture organizational cultures based on dignity and respect.
 Only then can we make our workplaces safer and more secure.

-Getting Real About Workplace Violence, a prevention and response training program that we provide through Media Partners, covers the essentials people need to know to recognize and prevent potentially violent situations as well as survive incidents of extreme violence in the workplace.
+Getting Real About Workplace Violence, a prevention and response training program that we provide through Atana, covers the essentials people need to know to recognize and prevent potentially violent situations as well as survive incidents of extreme violence in the workplace.
 A key aspect of the training leverages the idea of “See Something… Say Something” by identifying "Behaviors of Concern", which are often early warning signs that someone might be on a path to violence.
 It’s here, at the earliest stages of concern, where employees can make the greatest impact by coming forward and speaking up.

 Watch this short clip to see how training can help employees become more attuned to concerning behaviors.

 Getting Real About Workplace Violence clip ©Regulus Media.
-Provided for preview purposes only, not to be used for training.